We Are Not Just Another Marketing Consultancy

 Always you learn when you are in motion, not before you have begun.
 You can’t choose the correct hallway doors until you are well down the hallway.
 So, we focus on execution, informed by tailored research, and over a decade of experience and know-how.

 Another reason for execution is this: over-meeting, over-planning, over-monitoring is focusing on the scaffold while the building languishes.
-Your traffic comprises a complex system with divergent and unpredictable interests that, when you push for gains rather than mitigating losses, cannot reliably be predicted.
+Your potential customers comprise a complex system with divergent interests which, when you push for gains rather than mitigating losses, cannot reliably be predicted.
 We get wins; but nobody can say what a press release or viral content piece will do.
 This is foundational to understanding Web 2.0 marketing: they do what they want to do.
 What serves them.
 They are self-interested.

 The focus on planning – ahead of actions that generate signals from traffic and leads – is an amusing conceit.
 It is useless, and the hallmark of novice marketers.
 Energy and time spent watching yourself win is energy and time that could have been spent winning, more.